hust-open-atom-club/linux-edu-rank/README.md

-# Linux Kernel Contribution Ranking among Universities
+# Linux Kernel Patch Statistic among Universities

 ## Introduction

-This project is to rank the contribution of universities to the Linux kernel.
+This project is to do some data statistics about Linux kernel patches contributed by universities.

 The result is displayed in a web page with a table.